23130-V Quantitative Research Methods for General Management , 5 sp

 You have an understanding of quantitative research and philosophy of science as well as have skills to solve problems in the field of marketing, entrepreneurship, management and organization, and for theory building and testing purposes.
 You can plan and conduct quantitative studies and evaluate findings.

-- Understand implications of research for international and local society
+- discuss implications of research for international and local society

-The course is for students in the Marketing, Management and Entrepreneurship Track of the Master´s Programme in General Management.
+The course is for students in the Marketing, Management and Organisation Track of the Master´s Programme in General Management only.

 HAIR J F & BLACK W C & BABIN B J & ANDERSON R E & TATHAM R L: Multivariate data analysis.
 7 ed.
 Prentice Hall, NJ.
 2010